 As the Company continues to operate the Retreatment Project, there remains material uncertainty that the Company will be able to achieve sufficient cash inflows to meet its expected obligations in the next 12 months and there can be no assurance that additional funding will be available to the Company when needed, or, if available, that this funding will be on acceptable terms.
 In the period, the Company reclassified its Contract payable as a current liability.
 This was based on the Company's best estimate of the timing of the payment due and is the main reason for the decrease in the Company's working capital.
 Based on agreed terms in the Framework Agreement with Union Goal, the actual payment amount and the timing of the payment have yet to be determined and are subject to good faith negotiations.
+After re-assessing the probability of future payment by Union Goal, in the third quarter of 2022, Eastplats suspended shipments to Union Goal as a result of continuing non-payment by Union Goal and failure of Union Goal to reduce its significantly long outstanding account.
+Eastplats began to contract free market sales.
+As such, these contracts provided transfer of control and revenue recognition as defined by IFRS 15 - Revenue from Contracts with Customers, upon completion of the Company's performance obligations which included delivery of the chrome concentrate off site.
 These factors and uncertainties do raise significant doubt about the Company's ability to continue as a going concern.
-These consolidated financial statements do not give effect to adjustments to the carrying value and classification of assets and liabilities and related expense that would be necessary should the Company be unable to continue as a going concern and such adjustments may be material.
+These condensed interim consolidated financial statements (restated) do not give effect to adjustments to the carrying value and classification of assets and liabilities and related expense that would be necessary should the Company be unable to continue as a going concern and such adjustments may be material.

-Notes to the condensed interim consolidated financial statements For the three and nine months ended September 30, 2022 (Unaudited - expressed in thousands of U.S. dollars, except for per share amounts)
+Notes to the condensed interim consolidated financial statements (Restated) For the three and nine months ended September 30, 2022 (Unaudited - expressed in thousands of U.S. dollars, except for per share amounts)